Reviews of “Reminiscence,” “The Night House” and Home Video Spotlight

 “Reminiscence”

-(Rated PG-13 for strong violence, drug material throughout, sexual content and some strong language.
-Opens in theaters on August 20 and also available on HBO Max.)
+Rated PG-13 for strong violence, drug material throughout, sexual content and some strong language.
+Opens in theaters on Aug.
+20 and also available on HBO Max.

 As the credits rolled on futuristic detective noir “Reminiscence,” my reaction boiled down to the ultimate criticism a kid can hear from their parents: I’m not mad, I’m just disappointed.
 Written and directed by “Westworld” co-creator Lisa Joy, she crafts a complex, fully-realized world and puts some compelling characters, played by terrific actors, at the center of it.
 But the movie fumbles in its execution.